auca/com.410/Practice/Practice_01.md

 here on Canvas, pointing to the snapshot where all the problems were ready.
 You may make new commits and resubmit before the deadline multiple times.

-Here is the directory strucure and names of the files that you must use.
+Here is the directory structure with the names of the files that you must use.

 ```
 <Your private GitHub repository>